microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

 # 0031 Multi Test Run Finalization

 # Summary
-Introduce APIs to perform data attachments reprocessing (e.g. combining, merging) after two or more independent test executions.
+This document details a data collector extensibility point to reporcess (combine/merge) attachments obtained across test executions in both design mode and commandline scenarios.

 # Motivation
-Today when Test Platform executes tests in parallel only code coverage reports are merged (attachments with uri: `datacollector://microsoft/CodeCoverage/2.0`).
-For other attachments processing is skipped and all attachments are returned by Test Platform.
+Today when Test Platform executes tests in parallel only code coverage reports are merged (data collector attachments with uri: `datacollector://microsoft/CodeCoverage/2.0`).
+For other data collector attachments reprocessing is skipped and all of them are returned by Test Platform.

 The [dotnet test](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test) command is used to execute unit tests in a given solution.
 The `dotnet test` command builds the solution and runs a test host application for each test project in the solution.
-However, currently there is no way to combine/merge attachments associated with each project execution.
-Coverage reports are not merged.
+However, currently there is no way to reporcess (combine/merge) data collector attachments associated with each project execution.
+Code coverage reports are not merged.

-When `Run All Tests` is performed in VS, tests for projects can be executed separately.
-In this case also combining/merging of data attachments is not performed.
-Coverage reports are not merged. `Analyze Code Coverage for All Tests` is showing coverage report for only one of the test projects.
+When `Run All Tests` is performed in VS, tests for projects can be executed separately based on target platform/target framework amongst other criteria.
+In this case also combining/merging of data collector attachments is not performed (e.g. code overage reports are not merged). `Analyze Code Coverage for All Tests` is showing coverage report for only some test projects in the run.

 # Proposed Changes
-1. Introduce a `IDataCollectorAttachments` interface which can be implemented by Test Platform extensions and provide custom logic to combine/merge attachments.
-Below interface should be used only for providing logic to combine/merge information from data attachments from independent test executions.
-This interface should **not be** used for modifying separated data attachment.
-Test Platform will invoke `HandleDataCollectionAttachmentSets` only if at least 2 data attachments related to Collector (through `GetExtensionUris`) are created by independent test executions.
+1. Introduce a `IDataCollectorAttachmentProcessor` interface which can be implemented by Test Platform extensions and provide custom logic to reporcess (combine/merge) data collector attachments.
+Below interface should be used only for providing logic to reprocess information from data collector attachments from independent test executions.
+This interface should **not be** used for modifying any single data collector attachment.
+Test Platform will invoke `ProcessAttachmentSets` only if at least 2 data collector attachments related to processor (through `GetExtensionUris`) are created by independent test executions.

 ```
 namespace Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection
 {
     /// <summary>
-    /// Interface for data collectors add-ins that choose to handle generated attachments
+    /// Interface for data collectors add-ins that choose to reprocess generated attachments
     /// </summary>
-    public interface IDataCollectorAttachments
+    public interface IDataCollectorAttachmentProcessor
     {
         /// <summary>
-        /// Gets the attachments Uris, which are handled by current Collector
+        /// Gets the attachments Uris, which are handled by processor
         /// </summary>
         IEnumerable<Uri> GetExtensionUris();

         /// <summary>
-        /// Indicates whether HandleDataCollectionAttachmentSets is associative (e.g. f([a, b, c]) = f([f([a, b]), c]) = f([a, f([b, c])]))
+        /// Indicates whether ProcessAttachmentSets is associative (e.g. f([a, b, c]) = f([f([a, b]), c]) = f([a, f([b, c])]))
         /// </summary>
         bool IsAssociative  { get; }